david-a-guzman/draft-guzman-multicast-applicability-dcs/draft-guzman-multicast-applicability-dcs.md

 Data Plane Overhead: An extended exponential (growth) model captures the data duplication of iterative diffusion.
 The findings for the randomized selection of peers in {{Guzman2024b}} (Figure 4) derive the likelihood for state duplication.
 Parametrizing this model results in the observation that multicast-based replication requires 22.44 MB less traffic per state dissemination of 256 bytes (e.g., a transaction).

 Consensus Latency: The exponential and the randomized peer selection model (as before) characterized the iterative diffusion, and the three-stage latency model captured the multicast diffusion.
 Measurements and the key insight of peer concentration in ten well-known infrastructures {{Guzman2024c}} parametrize both models.
-The last (detailed in {{Guzman2024b}}) is to conclude that multicast-based consensus is at least 4x faster than iterative diffusion.
+The last (detailed in {{Guzman2024b}}) is to conclude that multicast-based consensus is at least 4x faster than iterative (diffusion) consensus.

 Consensus Finality: In multicast-based replication, the commitment to a shared state is part of the control plane.